FernandoSNunes/AR-Educational-Framework/README.md

 # Installation
-you need download the AR Educational Framework.unitypackage and install it in you Unity project.
+You need download the AR Educational Framework.unitypackage and install it in you Unity project.

 instalation link (portuguese version):